syncfusion-content/uwp-docs/uwp/Image-Editor/Crop.md

 ---
 layout: post
-title: Cropping image in Syncfusion ImageEditor control in UWP
+title: Crop in UWP Image Editor control | Syncfusion
-description: Learn how to crop the image with various aspect ratios from toolbar and programmatically in syncfusion image editor control for UWP.
+description: Learn here all about Crop support in Syncfusion UWP Image Editor (SfImageEditor) control and more.
 platform: uwp
 control: SfImageEditor
 documentation: ug
 ---

-# Cropping the image with various aspect ratios
+# Crop in UWP Image Editor (SfImageEditor)

 The image editor control gives you an option to crop the image as desired.
 Cropping the image can be done in following two ways: